 What if I want to use the GeoOrbital wheel only for commuting?

 This is a big part of the logic behind the GeoOrbital wheel.
 If you want to pedal for fun or exercise you can simply remove the GeoOrbital wheel and swap your spoked wheel back on.
 In a few seconds you’ll be back to your 100% manual bicycle.
 You can have your favorite bike set up just the way you like it.
 When you want it to be electric, it is, when you don’t, its not.

 How difficult is the GeoOrbital wheel to install?

 We designed the GeoOrbital wheel to be fast and easy to install.
 It takes a typical brand new user less than 1 minute and no tools to install for the first time.
 After the first few times replacing the wheel takes about 30 seconds.

 Does it fit on my bike?

-If you have an adult-size bike without disc brakes – then YES!
+If you have an adult-size bike without disc brakes (a disc brake adapter is coming soon) – then YES!
 We have successfully tested the GeoOrbital Wheel on hundreds of different 26 inch, 28 inch, 29 inch and 700c bicycles found in both specialty and big box stores.
-We have tested the GeoOrbital wheel on bikes ranging in price from $50 to over $5,000 – from bikes made in the 1800s to those that just came out.
+We have tested the GeoOrbital wheel on bikes ranging in price from $50 to over $10,000 – from bikes made in the 1800s to those that just came out.
 Road bikes, hybrid bikes, mountain bikes, trikes, recumbent’s, folding bikes and kick-bikes and even mini penny farthings work great with the GeoOrbital wheel.

 Can I exercise with my GeoOrbital wheel installed on my bike?